collocations.org

 struggle

-getting the upper hand in a power struggle
+Who will get the upper hand in this power struggle?

 base